vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 TAP needs to use certificates with "wildcards" in order to handle the DNS names dynamically created to expose workloads.
-While there are tight restrictions (for good security reasons) on public certificates with widlcards, it is acceptable to employ such certificates for internal use.
+While there are tight restrictions (for good security reasons) on public certificates with wildcards, it is acceptable to employ such certificates for internal use.

 You can use the CSR file generated by the script to request an